akashshingha850/rpi-fan-pwm/README.md

 # rpi-laptop-fan-pmw
- Cool dow your raspberry pi with a laptop fan and control speed with pmw
+ Control your raspberry pi with a laptopfan and control speed with pmw

 ## Reference